 • Alignment with strong values: body confidence, slow fashion, athletic performance, minimalism, etc., indicating how they are concretely reflected in your products.

-Tip: write down the “core problem” your brand solves (e.g., “I can't find a supportive and comfortable swimsuit that doesn't look old-fashioned”).
-All your collection decisions must address this problem.
+Tip: Write down the “central problem” your brand solves (e.g., “I can't find a comfortable, shaping swimsuit that doesn't look old-fashioned”).
+All your collection decisions should address this problem, and you can reiterate it in your storytelling.

 Analyze the Competition with a Simple Grid

-The swimwear market is evolving rapidly: e-commerce growth, rise of recycled fabrics, key role of social media.
+The swimwear market is evolving rapidly: growth of e-commerce, rise of recycled fabrics, key role of social networks.
 To position yourself, you can use a competitive analysis table:

 Analysis Criteria